Entry of Employment History, Education/Training, and Experience

 Use the 1991 Dictionary of Occupational Titles, Revised 4th Edition to look up jobs performed in the past.

-[ NOTE: SkillTRAN also highly recommends our affordable products called Job Browser Pro and OccuBrowse to do this easy lookup.
+[ NOTE: SkillTRAN also highly recommends our affordable PC and web-based products called Job Browser Pro and OccuBrowse to do this easy lookup.
 You can also look up work history while online in TSS, PREPOST, or while using OASYS ]

 Record the DOT code and title for each job successfully held for a significant period.